Last year, Google deprecated Google Cloud Messaging, also known as GCM. We have built-in support in FireMonkey for GCM.

 Google has announced that the “The GCM server and client APIs are deprecated and will be removed as soon as May 29, 2019.
 Migrate GCM apps to Firebase Cloud Messaging (FCM), which inherits the reliable and scalable GCM infrastructure, plus many new features.”

-In order to use push notification support in your FireMonkey Android applications going forward, you will need to use Google’s Firebase.
-In this blog post, we’re going to cover the steps required to add Firebase push notification support to your FireMonkey Android applications with Delphi, C++Builder and RAD Studio 10.3.1.
+In this post, we’ll show you how Firebase usess push notification support in your FireMonkey Android applications going forward, you will need to use Google’s Firebase.
+In this blog post, we’re going to cover the steps required to add Firebase push notification support to your FireMonkey Android applications with Delphi, C++Builder, and RAD Studio 10.3.1.

 Before you get started, download the Firebase FMX package from the GetIt Package Manager in the IDE (Tools > GetIt Package Manager).
 You can find it in the “Tools” category.

 As you can see in our latest product roadmap, we intend to simplify this support further in the upcoming 10.3.2 release (also adding support for Android Firebase push notifications in RAD Server) and provide fully integrated support for Firebase and additional related services in 10.4.
 Please note that features are not committed until completed and GA released.

 To Firebase enable your application, there are 3 steps you need to follow:

 - Creating a Firebase project and registering your FireMonkey project in the Google Firebase console

 - Creating or updating an existing FireMonkey project in RAD Studio 10.3.1 using the built-in push notification component level support

 - Making modifications to your FireMonkey project to support Firebase instead of Google Cloud Messaging